chrisnmorrison/openmastery/learn/java/faqs/dummy-programs.md

 - if you're building a game, you're most likely going to be implementing OOP to it's fullest.
 - if you're using Java to build mobile apps, create chat or other networking programs, power Internet of Things devices, or anything of that sort, you'll get nowhere without knowing the core Java language, and basic programming concepts.

 Maybe you just want to jump into complicated stuff to create a nice programming portfolio, and show off your skills to employers.
-It's almost impossible to build anything *real* without first learning the building blocks.
+It's almost impossible to build anything _real_ without first learning the building blocks.
 If you try to build a brick house without knowing how to lay bricks, you may end up building a house, but it won't be build properly.
 The fundamentals are always necessary, and by starting slow, you'll eventually have the core knowledge needed to build anything.

-## What's next?